realm/realm-swift/sync.md

 Cocoa sync doc DRAFT
 ====================

 Realm Sync allows you to transparently share Realms between multiple devices.
-This makes it easy for users to move seamlessly between devices, do realtime collaboration with other users and always have live backup of all their data.
+This makes it easy for users to transition seamlessly between devices, do realtime collaboration with other users and always have live backup of all their data.

 **Key features:**
 * Realtime collaboration: Multiple users can interact with the same data simultaneously.
 * Full access to the entire Realm on the device.
 No latency on your own operations.
-* Works even when devices go offline.
-Changes will transparently be merged when reconnected.
+* Works even when offline.
+Changes will be transparently merged when reconnected.

 **Limitations:**
 * You can only synchronize entire Realms.
 Sync of subsets (individual objects) is not supported yet.